erilyth/DeepLearning-Challenges/Text_Based_Chatbot/README.md

 * The models with two or more layers required more training since there are more parameters that need to be set, but then have greater accuracies than the other models once trained completely.
 * Overall, LSTM based models performed better than GRU based models for this task.
+* The dataset used here is `babi-tasks-v1-2`, its a relatively small dataset but a great dataset nonetheless.

 ## Usage